dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     If we store it on the dataset level, how do we deal with datasets that contain records with different attributions?

+!!! answer
+    We compute it and when there are different attributions then we display those.
+We need to keep in mind that we don't inlcude us in these computations.

 !!! question
     Do we need a reference to the records in the dataset?

+!!! answer
+    At the moment no. Unsure.
+Tbd.

 !!! question
     Does `dateCreated` suffice here?
 There were more date properties in the old model.

+!!! answer
+    What is the meaning of `dateCreated` in this context?

+~~Datasets are for internal use,~~
-Data sets arefor internal use, they serve to partition the data into manageable chunks.
-This is done both by type of data (RDF vs. assets), and by size.
+~~they serve to partition the data into manageable chunks. ~~ ~~This is done both by type of data (RDF vs. assets), and by size.~~

-In some cases, there may be a "logical" grouping consisting a dataset, e.g. if data is digitized in a batch and there is a temporal separation between the batches.
-In these cases, the project may make use of the descriptive metadata of the dataset.
-But normally, the dataset is just a technical entity, and should not carry semantic information.
+~~In some cases, there may be a "logical" grouping consisting a dataset,~~ ~~e.g. if data is digitized in a batch and there is a temporal separation between the batches. ~~ ~~In these cases, the project may make use of the descriptive metadata of the dataset. ~~ ~~But normally, the dataset is just a technical entity, and should not carry semantic information.~~

+A project can have more than one dataset if it's the project's wish and if it provides meaningful grouping of the records e.g., 2 researchers worked one one part of the data and the 2 other researchers on the other part of the data, EKWS digitizing different boxes and each box becomes a dataset.
+A record can only be part of one dataset.

 #### Collection